What is cannabidiol (CBD)?

 cbd has shown to help with cancer prevention

-The method of action used by CBD to prevent tumours is thought to be due to CBD’s ability to kill tumour cells, by inhibiting tumour cell growth and by inhibiting the spread of cancer cells.
+The method of action used by CBD to prevent tumors is thought to be due to CBD’s ability to kill tumor cells, by inhibiting tumour cell growth and by inhibiting the spread of cancer cells.

 One study suggested that its findings were due to CBD’s ability to turn off the gene involved in the spreading of breast cancer to the rest of the body.